-PPE Requirements As stated in the Interagency Helicopter Operations Guide (IHOG), for firefighters "the only acceptable situation where a hard hat may be substituted for a flight helmet is as follows: passenger transportation between an established, managed helispot/helibase and an established, managed helispot/helibase."
-Firefighters in this case are defined as hand crews being shuttled to and from camp, primarily on project type fires.
-All other firefighters, e.g., initial attack helitack crews, miscellaneous fire overhead for recon and scouting, will be required to wear full PPE, including a flight helmet.
+PPE Requirements As stated in the Interagency Helicopter Operations Guide (IHOG), for firefighters, "the only acceptable situation where a hard hat may be substituted for a flight helmet is for passenger transportation to and from a managed helispot/helibase."
+Firefighters are defined as hand crews being shuttled to and from camp, primarily on extended attack fires.
+All initial attack helitack crews and miscellaneous fire overhead flying for recon and scouting will be required to wear full PPE, including a flight helmet.